 The third way synthetics cut us off from nature is the tent.
 When sealed up in a plastic tent we are cut off from the fresh air full of all the aroma’s of the trees, flowers, negative ions from the mist of the creeks and that forming in the air from dew, fog, rain.
 These healing and sensuous aspects of nature…part of the reason we are going out in nature in the first place.
 Add to that, the sealed up synthetic tent also traps your own body’s moisture inside (we release 2 liters per night in breath and insensible perspiration).

 The forest, prairie or desert air is healing, so a tent or tarp that allows us to experience it fully will provide the best sleep.
 Indeed, research shows that trees really do have healing powers.
 For one thing, they release antimicrobial essential oils, called phytoncides, that protect trees from germs and have a host of health benefits for people.
 The oils boost mood and immune system function; reduce blood pressure, heart rate, stress, anxiety, and confusion; improve sleep and creativity; and may even help fight cancer and depression.
-These and other impressive benefits of forest medicine are catalogued by physician Qing Li, chairman of the Japanese Society for Forest Medicine, in his upcoming book Forest Bathing, out in April 2018.
+These and other impressive benefits of forest medicine are catalogued by physician Qing Li, chairman of the Japanese Society for Forest Medicine, in his book Forest Bathing.
 Add to that the negative ions from mist, dew, and moving water and there are more reasons to rethink the tent design.

 Moisture Wicking Fabrics